openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Operational Aspects of API Extensions

-- The `ControlPlane` value of the `IngressPlacement` parameter value may not be used when the cluster's `ControlPlaneTopology` parameter is set to `External`.
+- The `ControlPlane` value of the `IngressPlacement` parameter value may not be used when the cluster's `ControlPlaneTopology` parameter is set to `External`, this combination is currently considered invalid.
+This may change in the future.

 - This API change only affects the defaulting behavior of the `IngressController` CR, it does not add any new capabilities to OCP, or give any more flexibility than there